-Question Answer Mark Number 7 (b) AO2 Indicative content Answers which think men and women should have equal rights in religion are likely to use such reasons as: they are equal in all other areas of life God made all people equal it is discrimination to treat women differently Answers which do not think men and women should have equal 4 rights in religion are likely to use such reasons as: • women are made differently to men • traditionally women have different rights • religious scriptures show men and women should have different rights Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 4 7 (b) AO2 women are made differently to men traditionally women have different rights religious scriptures show men and women should have different rights Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. religious scriptures show men and women should have different rights) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. religious scriptures show men and women should have different rights, the Bible says women should be silent in church) 2 marks For a personal response with: • two reasons with one developed For a personal response with: 3 marks • two developed reasons 4 marks
+Award marks as follows: For a personal response with: • one brief reason (e.g. religious scriptures show men and women should have different rights) 1 mark For a personal response with: • two brief reasons or one developed reason (e.g. religious scriptures show men and women should have different rights; for example the laws of Manu) 2 marks For a personal response with: • two reasons with one developed Ter a personal response with: For a personal response with: • two developed reasons 4 marks

-Question Indica ative content Number The quality of written communication will be assessed in this Namber er (strands i, ii and iii) 7 (c) The main reasons include: AO1 • all people were created in the likeness of God ' • Jesus treated other racial groups fairly • Jesus taught to love thy neighbour • the Parable of the Good Samaritan shows racial discrimination is wrong • Churches have encouraged racial harmony • St Peter's vision said God has no favourites approaches are possible and must be marked according to the .
-If you are unsure of the validity of an answer, it must be sent to reviev Level Descriptor 0 No rewardable material.
+Question Number Indicative content The quality of written communication will be assessed in this answer (strands i, ii and iii) 7 (c) AO1 The main reasons include: they try to follow the example of Mahatma Gandhi who fought against racism racism is against the principle of ahimsa their leaders promote racial harmony they are all part of Brahman Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to review.
+Level Mark Descriptor 0 No rewardable material.
 Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
-The appropriate likely to be in begin for the propriate.
-The appropriate likely to be in begin for the propriate of the pro The answer is likely to be in basic English.
+The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: 2000.2 0 1 using two brief reasons or a developed reason.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief reasons see fully developed reasons or a fully developed reason or two reasons with one developed. or two reasons with one developed.
-The candidate is likely to express understanding in a clear style of The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief reasons • or a fully developed reason • or two reasons with one developed.
+The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
-L control of the property